-Does Stinging nettle help grow hair?
-Nettle is not a discovery in the hair industry, it has been used for thousands of years to grow shiny, beautiful hair.
-Nettle is a safe and natural way to prevent hair loss and promote sleek and healthy hair.
+Research has shown that Nettle is a safe and natural way to prevent hair loss and promote sleek and healthy hair.
 It is rich in antioxidants like carotenoids, flavonoids and vitamin C which help in protecting your hair from damaging free radicals which are harmful atoms that are produced in our body.
 Additionally, nettle can dilate and strengthen blood vessels meaning the hair follicles will receive more nutrients and oxygen resulting in stronger and healthier hair.

-In this article, you will learn about the benefits of using stinging nettle on your natural 4C hair and how to use nettle in your natural hair care routine.
+In this article, you will learn about the benefits of using stinging nettle on your natural hair and how to use nettle in your hair care routine.

-Stinging nettle is edible and tastes like spinach.
+Stinging Nettle, scientifically known as Urtica dioica is an edible herb that tastes like spinach.
 It has been used as a nourishing food for very many years.
 In addition to nourishing the body, nettle has been conservatively used to treat skin conditions such as eczema, muscle, and joint pains and generally in boosting immunity.

 Some people believe that nettle can help reduce DHT (Dihydrotestosterone) in patients with benign prostatic hyperplasia.
 DHT is a major cause of pattern baldness.
-So it’s possible, nettle can be a natural savior to manage hair loss. [source]
+So it’s possible, nettle can be a natural remedy for hair loss. [source]

 Using nettle as a hair rinse naturally conditions it, adding shine to dull hair.
 Nettle also prevents tangles and reduces frizz.